Do physician assistants get sued?

 There is one malpractice payment for every 32.5 PAs while there was one for every 2.7 physicians.
 That is, the composite payment rate for physicians was twelve times that of PAs over the full study period.

-PA average and median payments were less than that of physicians and advanced practice nurses (APNs).
+PA average and median payments for malpractice lawsuits were less than that of physicians and advanced practice nurses (APNs).

 - The average and median APN payments were the highest at $350,540 and $190,898.